ccoenraets/salesforce-developer-workshop/index.md

 layout: home
 title: Salesforce Developer Workshop
 ---
-In this workshop, you create a conference management application named MyConference.
-The application allows conference administrators to manage all the aspects of a conference: sessions, speakers, hotels, etc. You also create the starting point for the conference companion app using the Salesforce REST APIs.
+In this workshop, you use the Salesforce Platform to build a conference management application:

+- You create the **employee-facing** part of the application that allows conference administrators to manage all the aspects of a conference: sessions, speakers, hotels, etc.
+- You create the **consumer-facing** part of the application that allows conference attendees to view the conference schedule, and learn more about sessions and speakers.

 ### What You Will learn

 - Create Custom Objects
-- Use declarative features to create an Application, Tabs and optimize Page Layouts
+- Use declarative features of the platform to create an Application, create Tabs, and optimize Page Layouts
 - Create Apex Classes
 - Use SOQL and DML to query, create, update and delete data
 - Create Triggers